molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-In following specs, we are going to call `setup` first.
+In all following specs, we are going to call `setup` first.
 If we simply write `async setup()`, the `SignupService` fake returns successful responses.

 We can pass an object with different return values to simulate failure.
 For example, when testing that the username is taken: